Ministry of the Interior (Uruguay): Security Cabinet

 The Ministry's Security Cabinet has as its main mission the coordination and articulation of actions related to the conservation of order and public safety.

 This cabinet is chaired by the Minister of the Interior and is composed, by the Undersecretary, the Director General of the Secretariat, the Director of the National Police, the Director of the Republican Guard, the Chief of Police of Montevideo, the Chief of Police of Canelones, the General Director of Information and Police Intelligence, the General Director of Repression of Illicit Drug Trafficking and the General Director of Combating Organized Crime and Interpol.

-List of Ministers of the Interior
+List of ministers

-List of Minister for the Interior of Uruguay since 1943:
+List of ministers for the interior of Uruguay since 1943: